ajzno26/OS/README.md

     $ cd test
     $ cd ..

+Implements support for process-specific environment variables.
+These variables can be specified with a pair VARIABLE=VALUE appearing as a prefix of the command.
+Explicit environment variables are  being set in the child process, and prints all environment variables available to the process.

+    $ VAR=Hello ./test

 The shell prints a message whenever a background process finishes execution.
 Press Enter.
 The message should print, in brackets, the pid of the process that finished.

     $ sleep 2 &